CIPD health at work survey in the wake of Covid-19

 “Despite [these] findings, less than a third (32%) provide training and guidance for line managers as part of their approach to managing people with disabilities/long-term health conditions, while just over two-fifths (42%) report they have a supportive line management style that treats people as individuals.”

 Honeydew firmly believe that line managers are in a key position to foster healthy attendance at work.
 We also see in our day-to-day work that many managers lack the confidence to deal with these issues effectively.
-A line manager wears many hats and being a welfare champion is not often seen as their main role.
+Although line managers wear many hats, championing welfare is not often seen as their main role.
 Thankfully, as mentioned above, this is starting to change.
 Wellbeing is becoming an important point on managers’ agenda.

 Sadly, the chaotic circumstances of the pandemic have meant that, in some organisations, normal good absence management processes have become somewhat forgotten.
 Good practices that were previously embedded in daily routine have been side-stepped with the blanket excuse that “it was due to Covid”.
 It is true that there has been a lot of fire-fighting and unknowns to deal with since March 2020.
-However, staying in contact with absent employees, checking in with returning absentees and making sure employees receive the right support to stay healthy and keep everyone safe at work can’t be overlooked.
+However, staying in contact with absent employees and checking in with returning absentees is paramount.
+Further, providing employees with support to stay healthy and keeping everyone safe at work should be embraced.

 We hope that next year’s CIPD report will be able to report higher rates of training and support on offer to line managers.
 Ultimately, that will benefit both employees and managers alike.